fenago/git/Lab_5.md

 If you know the time period then you can use a time period to between commits before a particular date using --since="2 weeks ago" and _--until="1 day ago".

-As with most Git commands, we can output a range of commits using HEAD...HEAD~1 as shown in the terminal.
+As with most Git commands, we can output a range of commits using **HEAD...HEAD~1** as shown in the terminal.

-Use the command git log --grep="Initial" will output all the commits which include the word "Initial" in their commit message.
+Use the command `git log --grep="Initial"` will output all the commits which include the word "Initial" in their commit message.
 This is useful if you tag commits with bug-tracking numbers.

 **Protip**

-As we discussed in the merging scenario, your commit history can become noisy due to use merge notification commits.
+Your commit history can become noisy due to use merge notification commits.
 To remove them provide the argument -m with git log.

 ### Git Bisect